If you are applying for teacher training as a non-UK citizen, you will need a visa or immigration status allowing you to study or work in England.

 Immigration Health Surcharge

-However, some students can claim a refund of the IHS if they:
+However, some students can claim a refund of the IHS depending on their circumstances.

 You may be eligible for personalised support from a teacher training adviser.
-They can help with your application to a training provider or school.
+They can help with your teacher training application.

 To check if you’re eligible for an adviser, you can call us on +44 800 389 2500.
 Calls will be charged at your country’s standard rate.
 Or you can contact us using the live chat service at the bottom of this page.